NCRM Bitesize Lessons for Teaching Social Science Research Methods

 Here we provide some bitesize lessons about teaching research methods and delivering research methods training.
 We have condensed longer papers so that busy people can get the key ideas here and have useful references to follow up.

 The first papers in this series are drawn from the recent NCRM systematic review, Lessons for teaching social science research methods in higher education: Synthesis of the literature 2014-2020.
-Further papers will summarise elements of the Handbook of Teaching and Learning Social Research Methods.
+Further papers will summarise elements of the Handbook of Teaching and Learning Social Research Methods and the work of the NCRM pedagogy network.

 1: Active Learning